Applied AI

 • Modular model design with clear boundaries for forecasting, anomaly detection, and policy evaluation.
 Each module should have well-defined inputs, outputs, and performance targets.

-• Agent orchestration capable of coordinating between finance, procurement, and operations agents.
+• Agent orchestration capable of coordinating finance, procurement, and operations agents.
 Define global objectives and local constraints to avoid conflicting actions.

 • Model registry with versioning, provenance metadata, and automated evaluation dashboards.
 Include drift detection alerts and performance baselines for each model and agent.

-• Staging environments that mimic production for end-to-end testing, including failure injection and security penetration checks before production rollouts.
+• Staging environments that mimic production for end-to-end testing, including failure injection and security checks before production rollouts.

 • End-to-end tracing and correlation IDs to connect data signals, model inferences, and agent actions back to business outcomes.